Advice for the Bar Examinee (2016 ed.)

 AVOID UNNECESSARY STRESS AND DISTRACTIONS.
 Some stress and nerves is unavoidable during the review and exam week and in fact helps to drive you harder in your studies.
 However undue and excessive stress and nerves is an enemy of the bar examinee as it results in lack of sleep and hinders proper thinking both while studying and taking the exam itself.
 If you feel that you are unduly stressed or worried, learn relaxation techniques like yoga and deep breathing.
 Prayer and meditation are powerful relaxation techniques.

 Ignore useless distractions.
 Usually rumors of who the examiner is become widespread during this time and examinees worry themselves silly with the type of questions the rumored examiner usually asks and with obtaining notes and materials written by or about the rumored examiner.
 This is just a useless exercise which would distract you from doing what should be done: studying.
 All examiners are in the main bound by an unwritten law that their questions should be on the basics of the law and on significant jurisprudence.
-So just ignore the question of who the examiner might be and stick your nose to your review materials.
+So just ignore rumors or information on the examiner’s identity and stick your nose to your review materials.

 The bar exam month features the annual frenetic paper chase by bar examinees.
 Examinees go on a quest for the Holy Grail of the bar exams: the red or blue notes from San Beda or Ateneo or the UP notes.
 These notes are supposed to embody the answers or even “leaks” of bar exam questions.
 This is balderdash.
 I graduated from Ateneo and worked in the bar-ops.
 I know that the so-called blue notes are simply compilations of probable bar questions with answers prepared by law students with a little assistance from the faculty.
 While they are definitely helpful, you don’t have to wail and grind your teeth if you do not get them.
 What is contained in the blue notes is more often than not also in your bar reviewers and review materials.

-One examinee spent a lot more time looking for notes, tips, and leaks rather than studying.
+One examinee I knew spent a lot more time looking for notes, tips, and leaks and compiling dossiers on the rumored examiners rather than actually studying.
 He failed the bar five times and is now exploring career opportunities with the CIA.

 GET ENOUGH SLEEP ON THE NIGHT BEFORE THE EXAM.
 This advice cannot be overemphasized.
 Adequate sleep makes the mind sharper and allows us to recall what we have studied with facility.
 So do not make the mistake of studying until the witching hour.
 The extra hours of study is not worth it if you find yourself sleepy and thinking sluggishly during the bar exam.